lisaross/quick-favicons/README.md

 # quick-favicons
-quickly make favicons for projects
+quickly make favicons for projects using favicons-webpack-plugin